Sven-I-Am/scrum-project/README.md

 ### Nice to have

-## 8. Installation Instructions
+## 8. Installation Instructions for developers

 <!--write clear instructions on how to get your project working on the user's local environment-->

 1. clone this repository to your local environment directory
+2. git checkout to the development branch
-2. follow the instructions in the .env.config file
+3. follow the instructions in the .env.config file
-3. open the index.php on your local apache server
+4. open the index.php on your local apache server
-4. Have fun!
+5. Make sure to create a new branch of the development branch before you start working on a new feature/issue/bugfix